gw4-isambard/docs/user-guide/jobs.rst

 Queue configuration
 ===================

+* normal  - (XC50) To run on Thunder X2 XC50 compute nodes
 * knlq    - To run on the eight single-socket Intel Xeon Phi "Knights Landing" 7210 CPU nodes
 * pascalq - To run on the four dual-card Nvidia Tesla P100 "Pascal" GPU nodes
 * powerq  - To run on the two single-socket IBM Power 9 nodes each with two Nvidia V100 "Volta" GPUs ← ``Queue unavailable, interactive use only``